FairwindsOps/insights-docs/docs/configure/management/delete.md

 ## Delete a Cluster
 If you'd like to remove a particular cluster from the UI, you can delete it on its settings page.
-You'll need to be an admin to do this.
+You'll need to be an owner of your organization to do this.

 <div class="mini-img">
   <img :src="$withBase('/img/delete-cluster.png')" alt="delete a cluster">